The African National Congress (ANC) and the National Freedom Party (NFP) will hold coalition talks on Monday afternoon in Durban, the NFP leader said.

 The NFP, which won Edumbe Municipality outright and gained the majority vote in Nongoma, is expected to act as a kingmaker in a number of the hung municipalities.

 KaMagwaza-Msibi said her party had not been formally approached by its arch-rival, the Inkatha Freedom Party (IFP).
+The NFP was formed mainly by disgruntled IFP members who left the party after a fallout caused by a leadership race.

 Political commentators argue it is unlikely the NFP will form a pact with IFP.
 However, KaMagwaza-Msibi said her party was prepared to negotiate with any party.